nmoroze/lemoncore/README.md

 ```
 make sim-soc FW=<firmware>
 ```
-Runs SoC simulation, with outputs shown as an ASCII representation of the Icebreaker LEDs.
+Runs interactive SoC simulation, with outputs shown as an ASCII representation of the Icebreaker LEDs.
 Runs `sw/hello.c` by default, but setting the optional `FW` variable will cause Make to build `sw/<firmware>.c` and run that file instead.

 ```
 make sim-core FW=<firmware>